 These so-called “New Statistics” are synergistic because effect sizes are not only useful for interpreting study results in themselves, but also because they are necessary for meta-analyses, which aggregate effect sizes and their confidence intervals to create a summary effect size of its own [4,5].

-Unfortunately, popular software do not always offer the necessary implementations of the specialized effect sizes necessary for a given research design and their confidence intervals.
+Unfortunately, popular software applications do not always offer the necessary implementations of the specialized effect sizes necessary for a given research design and their confidence intervals.
 In this paper, we want to focus on effect sizes for categorical data that are probably less well known than popular effect sizes like Cohen’s d or Pearson’s r [6,7].
 For categorical data, d and r are inappropriate measures of an effect size.
 Cohen’s d refers to the standardized difference between the means of two populations, while Pearson’s correlation coefficient r measures linear correlations.
 Hence, both measures refer to continuous data, not categorical.

 To compare categorical data, for instance, where associations can be presented as contingency tables, several effect size metrics are available.
-Common effect sizes for 2x2 tables are odds ratios (OR), risk ratios (RR) or the phi (ϕ) coefficient.
+Common effect sizes for 2-by-2 tables are odds ratios (OR), risk ratios (RR) or the phi (ϕ) coefficient.
 While phi can be interpreted similarly to a correlation coefficient, OR and RR are harder to interpret as they are not bounded between zero and one.
 Furthermore, RR are not symmetrical.
 The effect size can change when columns and rows are exchanged.
-For tables with larger dimensions than 2x2, other effect sizes (like Cramér’s w) are available that share the property of phi of being able to be interpreted like a correlation coefficient and which are discussed later.
+For tables with larger dimensions than 2-by-2, other effect sizes (like Cramér’s w) are available that share the property of phi of being able to be interpreted like a correlation coefficient and which are discussed later.

-The observed distribution of categorical data – usually measured as multinomial variables – can also be compared to an expected distribution.
+The observed distribution of categorical data—usually measured as multinomial variables—can also be compared to an expected distribution.
 Again, effect sizes to measure the strength of such associations show some limitations regarding the ease of interpretation.
 What is missing here is an effect size which metric is comparable to those for contingency tables.